lppedd/di-wise-neo/README.md

 The primary way to perform dependency injection in **di-wise-neo** is through functions like `inject(T)`, `injectAll(T)`, `optional(T)`, and `optionalAll(T)`.

+> [!TIP]
-This approach is recommended because it preserves full type safety.
+> Using injection functions is recommended because it preserves type safety.

 ### Injection context